 - Socializing with other babies, gaining similar interests

 - Calming effect on your baby originally originated from you, but later the baby will be more aware of the space and peace of yoga classes

 - Create a bond between mom and baby a bit more deeply than normal

-- Some postures with your baby can help you and you baby with colic cramps, and this should have probably be the number one on the list.
-If you still don’t know why, you’ll know soon!
+- Some postures with your baby can help you and your baby with colic cramps, and this should have probably be number one on the list.
+If you still don’t know why you’ll know soon!

 - Getting out early can be a blessing for your baby, and gain more confidence early on

 - Gentle and slow stretches help open up your baby’s joints, for which your ortho will be much grateful!

 So, because there is no side effect from yoga exercise, and especially postnatal yoga is safe, and doesn’t involve difficult postures, go ahead and try it.
 Your baby might be very grateful one day!